 Prambanan—Another UNESCO site built in the 9th century.
 Less crowded than Borobudur.
 It was more comfortable to move around here.

-Travel tips for Yogyakarta:
+Travel tips for creating your own Yogyakarta Itinerary:

 - While we liked the neighborhood of Prawirotaman, it is more expensive than Marlioboro and more catered to tourists.
-They are very different, it all depends on what you like!
+They are very different, it all depends on what you like.

 - Almost all prices in Indonesia are flexible, haggling is common and useful.